limac246/brainActivity2024/README.md

 Electroencephalography (EEG) is a method to record the spontaneous electrical activity of the brain.
 19 electrodes are placed on the scalp to detect electrical signals from four regions of the brain (LL = left lateral; RL = right lateral; LP = left parasagittal; RP = right parasagittal).

 ### Goal
 The goal of this project is to detect and classify seizures and other types of harmful brain activity using a model trained on EEG signals recorded from critically ill hospital patients.
-More specifically, given 50 seconds of EEG signal, our model will output a probability distribution for the six classes [‘Seizure’, ‘LPD’, ‘GPD’, ‘LRDA’, ‘GRDA’, ‘Other’ ].
+More specifically, given 50 seconds of EEG signal, our model will output a probability distribution for the six classes [‘Seizure’, ‘LPD’, ‘GPD’, ‘LRDA’, ‘GRDA’, ‘Other’ ].Seizure, Generalized Periodic Discharges (GPD),
+Lateralized Periodic Discharges (LPD),
+Lateralized Rhythmic Delta Activity (LRDA), Generalized Rhythmic Delta Activity (GRDA)
+“Other”

 ### Stakeholders